jennsomewhere/WanderlostandFound/_posts/2018-04-03-an-a-to-z-guide-to-maximizing-your-travel-dollars.md

 <h5 class="underline"><span style="color:#9b555a">DISCOUNT</span> Cards are Your Friends</h5><br>

 Still a student?
-Don't leave home without your ISIC (International Student Identity Card), it will allow you to receive a discounted rate everywhere that offers student/concession discounts.
+Don't leave home without your <a href="https://www.isic.org/" target="blank">ISIC (International Student Identity Card)</a>, it will allow you to receive a discounted rate everywhere that offers student/concession discounts.
 Not a student?
 If you're under 30 you can get an IYTC (International Youth Travel Card) which will often qualify you for similar rates.
 I used my ISIC everywhere I went when I backpacked Egypt and Europe and received some amazing deals from 50% off to completely free admission at times!<br><br>Student and Youth cards aren't the only discount cards out there though.
 Many European cities have Museum Passes, or similar, that offer discounted or free admission to museums and other city attractions and usually also allow the card holder to jump to the front of the line.
 Some, like the Roma Pass, include public transportation, which means you end up saving a lot of money with just one card.<br><br>

 <h5 class="underline"><span style="color:#9b555a">EAT</span> Local and In Season</h5><br>